-People join the club to have fun and enjoy the great outdoors.
-The club offers a whole range of activities to facilitate that interaction between humans and nature, whilst ensuring that it is done in a safe manner.
-This enables everyone to participate in activities for as much as the club activity calendar allows, whilst educating people on how to go on walks outside of the club as well.
-To do so the club has a range of activities, an activity grading system and various rules and guidelines.
+People join the Brisbane Bushwalker Club to have fun and enjoy the great outdoors.
+The club offers a range of activities to facilitate that interaction between people and nature, whilst ensuring that it is done in a safe manner.
+This enables members to participate in activities as much as the club activity calendar allows, whilst educating members about how to safely go on walks outside of the club.
+To do so, the club has a range of activities, an activity grading system and various rules and guidelines.

 Activities the Club Undertakes